Background pattern

 • Vomiting, abdominal pain, nausea.

-• Alteration in the number of some types of white blood cells (lymphocytes, eosinophils, basophils, monocytes, and neutrophils), decrease in bicarbonate).
+• Alteration of the number of some types of white blood cells (lymphocytes, eosinophils, basophils, monocytes, and neutrophils), decrease in bicarbonate.

-• Candida fungal infection in the mouth or generalized, vaginal infection, pneumonia, fungal or bacterial infection, pharyngitis, gastroenteritis, respiratory alteration, rhinitis.
+• Candida fungal infection in the mouth or generalized, vaginal infection, pneumonia, fungal or bacterial infection, pharyngitis, gastroenteritis, alteration of breathing, rhinitis.

 • Decrease in the number of some types of white blood cells (leukocytes, neutrophils, and eosinophils).

-• Allergic reaction, including a deep skin inflammatory process (angioedema).
+• Allergic reaction, including a deep skin inflammation (angioedema).

 • Nervousness, insomnia.

-• Drowsiness, dizziness, alteration of taste, loss of tactile sensation.
+• Somnolence, dizziness, alteration of taste, loss of tactile sensation.

 • Palpitations.